dojo/docs/dojox/charting.rst

 Connecting Charts to Data and Specifying a Data Series
 ------------------------------------------------------

 Using addSeries(), you can define the data sets that will be displayed on our chart. addSeries() accepts three parameters, a name, a data array and an options array.
 There is also an updateSeries() call that takes a name and data array for when you want to refresh your data.
-Let’s run through the options available in the addSeries() call, then look at the data array.
+Let's run through the options available in the addSeries() call, then look at the data array.

 There are only a few options to cover for the addSeries() call.
 First up is stroke, which covers the color and width of your line or the border of your bar and column type graphs.Along with stroke we have fill, and it determines the color of the fill area under the line in area type line graphs and determines the bar fill color for bar and column type graphs.
 If you are familiar with SVG or dojox.gfx, stroke and fill should be very familiar.